GoldenMaximo/movie-cast-finder/README.md

 # Movie Cast Finder
 > Lightweight VanillaJS and Bootstrap movie cast search engine

-This application is intended mainly as a modern JS workout.
+This is a personal application intended mainly as a modern JS workout.
+No tutorials were used.
 Made with ECMA8+ using tools such as promises, async await, classes etc.

 <!-- ![](images/readme_header2.png) -->